gx578007/fslog/README.md

     1 '1' [ 1, '2', 3 ] { a: 1 }

-A log file with date-formatted name (fslog-YYYYMMDD.x) will be generated.
-For example, file "fslog-20150803.0" is generated.
+A log file with date-formatted name will be generated.
+For example, logs are written to the file "fslog-20150803.0" is generated.
 Its content will be:

     1 '1' [ 1, '2', 3 ] { a: 1 }